 “What’s remarkable is not only can I follow everything that she’s saying, even if I’m not looking up at her, if I have to glance down or look elsewhere, it’s all right there in front of me,” said Osmond, son of Merrill Osmond of the U.S. pop group The Osmonds.

-XRAI Glass Launches a Strategic Partnership With Nreal
+XRAI Smart Glasses Launches a Strategic Partnership With Nreal

 XRAI Glass has formed a strategic relationship with Nreal, a company founded in 2017 and based in Beijing, China that makes consumer-ready AR glasses.